psygy1/GCNv2_SLAM/README.md

 ## Installation

 The code is very particular about the versions of CUDA, Python, PyTorch and cuDNN.
-Incorrect versions will not work.
+Other versions will not work for various cryptic and undecipherable reasons.
 The requirements are:

-CUDA 9.2
+* CUDA 9.2
-Python 3.7
+* Python 3.7
-PyTorch 1.0.1
+* PyTorch 1.0.1
-cuDNN 7
+* cuDNN 7

 ##### Difference on execution against original  GCNv2_SLAM: